-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 General Liability Insurance in Charleston

-General Liability Insurance Risk Factors in Charleston
+About General Liability Insurance in Charleston, WV

 General liability insurance coverage in West Virginia centers on third-party claims, not your own property or payroll.
 It typically responds when a customer slips in your lobby, a visitor is hurt by a condition at your premises, or your business activity damages someone else’s property.
 It also addresses personal and advertising injury exposure, which can matter for local businesses that promote services across Charleston, the Kanawha Valley, or statewide.
 The policy usually includes legal defense and settlement payments up to the limits you choose, and those defense costs can be important because lawsuits can arise even when a claim is disputed.

 West Virginia does not set a state-mandated minimum for general liability for most businesses, but the West Virginia Offices of the Insurance Commissioner oversees insurance compliance, and many contracts still require proof of coverage.
 In practice, that means your policy should be written to satisfy lease, vendor, or project requirements rather than only a generic national standard.
-Most businesses in the state look at commercial general liability insurance in West Virginia with at least $1 million per occurrence, because that is the level commonly referenced in local contracts.
+Most businesses in the state look at commercial general liability insurance in West Virginia with a common per-occurrence limit, because that is the level commonly referenced in local contracts.

 Coverage usually includes bodily injury coverage in West Virginia, property damage coverage in West Virginia, and third-party liability coverage in West Virginia, while the exact wording and endorsements vary by carrier.
 If you need broader protection for a storefront, contractor operation, or service business, ask how the policy handles medical payments and products and completed operations, since those details can affect how a claim is handled after a customer injury or a completed job dispute.